Asya W.

 In support of the communities we serve, the JFK School of Psychology and Social Sciences partners with many school districts and community agencies to provide counseling services via practicum placement in our Community Based Counseling Program (CBCP), internally managed by the OPT.

-Graduate- and post-graduate-level psychology students provide on-site counseling services in K-12, college, and community agency settings throughout the local region.
+Graduate- and post-graduate-level psychology students provide in-person counseling services in K-12, college, and community agency settings throughout the local region.

 Counselors who participate in the CBCP receive individual and group supervision from highly experienced NU clinical supervisors licensed in clinical psychology, professional counseling, social work, and marriage and family therapy.
 Counselors also receive extensive clinical orientation and didactic trainings to enhance their knowledge and skills.